GSA/cio.gov-redo/_posts/2016-10-16-doj-workforce-strategy.md

 ---
-layout: blog
+layout: post
-title: 'Future Ready Workforce: DOJ’s IT Workforce Strategy'
+title: Future Ready Workforce: DOJ’s IT Workforce Strategy
-description:
+excerpt: As the Department of Justice (DOJ) Chief Information Officer, I am often asked which new products or technology advancements will support our critical missions of litigation and law enforcement.
+Although I frequently engage with industry and government agencies about products or services to best suit our immediate and future needs, there is one, often overlooked resource – its people.
-date: 2016-10-17
+date: October 17, 2016
 display-date: 17 October 2016
 author: Joseph Klimavicz
 tags: workforce 2016

-image:
-image-thumbnail: /assets/img/CIO-council-Logo-silver1.png
-img-alt: CIOC Logo
+permalink:
 ---
 As the Department of Justice (DOJ) Chief Information Officer, I am often asked which new products or technology advancements will support our critical missions of litigation and law enforcement.
 Although I frequently engage with industry and government agencies about products or services to best suit our immediate and future needs, there is one, often overlooked resource – its people.
 Workforce is a critical component for any successful IT organization to effectively support the mission.